luong-komorebi/Markdown-Tutorial/README.md

 <div id='syntax'/>

 ## Markdown Syntax
 All Syntax can be found [here](https://daringfireball.net/projects/markdown/syntax) .
-It would take a lot of effort to describe syntax in text (they will be formatted) so please consider this table below for the whole basics syntax.
+It would take a lot of effort to describe syntax in text in this file ( they will be formatted as you view them so you wont know what's the syntax !!) so please consider this table below for the whole basics syntax.
+*For a markdown (not a picture) version of this table , please view [README2.md](https://github.com/VoLuong/Markdown-Guide/blob/master/README2.md).
+This table version is also copiable

 ![SYNTAX](http://goo.gl/VMN5DJ)
  *Credit goes to this [page](https://en.support.wordpress.com/markdown-quick-reference/)*

-### Useful notes  :
+## Useful notes  :
  * Markdown allows you to use backslash escapes to generate literal characters which would otherwise have special meaning in Markdown’s formatting syntax.
 One commonly used backslash escape character is : \
  `So? \*This\* isnt italic  anymore but is surrounded by literal asterisks.`